Globallager/Aztec-Interactive/README.md

 yarn dev
 ```

-Once hosted, you can access the tutorial through opening [http://localhost:3000](http://localhost:3000) in your browser.
+Once hosted, you can access the tutorial through [http://localhost:3000](http://localhost:3000) in your browser.

 ## Learn More